tervoju/aalto_floats/AaltoFloatsEdge/modules/logmodule/edgereadme.md

 # digital twins

 Device/module twins are JSON documents that store device state information, including metadata, configurations, and conditions.
-IoT Hub persists a device twin for each device that connects to it.

-Device/module twin data/settings is visible in Azure portal or in also in deployment json.
+IoT Hub persists a device twin for each Device and Edge modules that connects to it.
+Device/module twin data/settings is visible in Azure portal or in also possible to set the values in the Device Edge deployment json.

-Each module has 'Module Identity Twin' for twin settings as 'Tag', 'desired' and 'reported' twim data.
+Each module has 'Module Identity Twin' for twin settings as 'Tag', 'desired' and 'reported' twin data.

 Note: device twin data has not been visible in modules, assuming this the case still.

-below code to get digital twin data
+For Edge Modules, you should use Module twin configurations.

 when starting module check module twin